Fort Buchanan (Puerto Rico): Today

+Fort Buchanan is host to a number of tenant activities, most of them branches from the United States Armed Forces Reserve Component such as the headquarters for the 1st Mission Support Command (MSC) of the United States Army Reserve.

 Fort Buchanan also hosts a number of non-DoD organizations that provide services to soldiers, their dependents, and community members, including the Pentagon Federal Credit Union PenFed, Banco Popular de Puerto Rico, and AAFES Concessionaires.
 Fort Buchanan also provides support to United States Department of Homeland Security agencies such as the U.S. Customs and Border Protection.